EATRIS Sweden

 • Capacity Node Building: Establishing lasting partnerships on a national level with other AI-related initiatives, such as Data-Driven Life Sciences (DDLS).
 Initiatives in Sweden include AI for Science – Knut och Alice Wallenberg Foundation; AI Sweden – National center for applied AI and many more.

-We look forward to approaching the topic from various angles and hope to start new collaborations both nationally and internationally within the EATRIS community.
-The programme will end with a symposium in Stockholm on 26 May 2025, immediately preceding the combined BoND/BoG meeting.
-While this marks the end of our time in the Spotlight, it is just a start in our AI journey.
+The team approached the topic from multiple angles and built new collaborations both nationally and internationally within the EATRIS community.
+The programme concluded with a symposium in Stockholm on 26 May 2025, immediately preceding the combined BoND/BoG meeting.
+While this marked the end of Sweden’s time in the Spotlight, it was only the beginning of the next chapter in its AI journey.

 Warm regards,